-For more than 70 years, the Coro Fellows Program has equipped emerging leaders with the tools, knowledge, and networks to create positive change for a lifetime.
+For 80 years, the Coro Fellows Program has equipped emerging leaders with the tools, knowledge, and networks to create positive change for a lifetime.

 Fellows Program in Public Affairs (FPPA)

-The Coro Fellowship uses the city as a classroom to train the next generation of change makers.
+The Coro Fellowship uses the Bay Area as a classroom to train the next generation of change makers.
 Today’s complex urban environments present constantly evolving challenges and opportunities, creating an increasing need for versatile leaders with the ability to forge connections and lead across the nonprofit, business, and government sectors.
-Competitively selected applicants will join a cohort of 12 participants for the nine-month program, with each cohort encompassing a wide range of communities, interests, ideologies, and experiences.
+Competitively selected applicants join a cohort of 8 Coro Fellows for a rigorous, full-time, seven-month program, with each cohort encompassing a wide range of communities, interests, ideologies, and experiences.

 The Coro Fellowship is a comprehensive program that shapes the hearts and minds of Fellows through multiple program components.